chaitanyakalidindi/Assignment-11.1/README.md

 Based on the findings, the following recommendations are provided to the used car dealership:

 1. **Prioritize Newer, Lower-Mileage F-150s:** These vehicles have the strongest positive impact on price and should be a focus for inventory acquisition.
-2. **Stock Popular Trim Levels:** Understand regional demand for specific F-150 trims as they influence pricing.
+2. **Stock Popular Trim Levels:** Understand demand for specific F-150 trims as they influence pricing.
 3. **Consider the Drive Type:** Acquire 4x4 F-150s if your market has a high demand for them.
 4. **Be Mindful of Title Status:** Account for the lower market value of vehicles with rebuilt or salvage titles when purchasing and pricing.
 5. **Assess and Highlight Vehicle Condition:** Since better condition positively influences price, accurately assessing and marketing the condition of your inventory is important.